History of Bangladesh

 Following the decline of the Mughal Empire in the early 1700s, Bengal became a semi-independent state under the Nawabs of Bengal, ultimately led by Siraj ud-Daulah.
-It was later conquered by the British East India Company at the Battle of Plassey in 1757.
-Bengal directly contributed to the Industrial Revolution in Britain but led to its deindustrialization.
-The Bengal Presidency was later established.
+It was later conquered by the British East India Company after the Battle of Plassey in 1757.
+Bengal played a crucial role in the Industrial Revolution in Britain, but also faced significant deindustrialization.
+The Bengal Presidency was established during British rule.

-The borders of modern Bangladesh were established with the separation of Bengal and India in August 1947, when the region became East Pakistan as a part of the newly formed State of Pakistan following the end of British rule in the region.
-Proclamation of Bangladeshi Independence in March 1971 led to the nine-month long Bangladesh Liberation War, that culminated with East Pakistan emerging as the People's Republic of Bangladesh.
+The borders of modern Bangladesh were established with the partition of Bengal between India and Pakistan during the Partition of India in August 1947, when the region became East Pakistan as part of the newly formed State of Pakistan following the end of the British rule in the region.
+The Proclamation of Bangladeshi Independence in March 1971 led to the nine-month-long Bangladesh Liberation War, which culminated in the emergence of the People's Republic of Bangladesh.
+Independence was declared in 1971.

-After independence, the newly-founded state endured famine, natural disasters, and widespread poverty, as well as political turmoil and military coups.

-Etymology of Bengal

-The exact origin of the word Bangla or Bengal is unknown.
-According to Mahabharata, Purana, Harivamsha Vanga was one of the adopted sons of King Vali who founded the Vanga Kingdom.
-The earliest reference to "Vangala" (Bôngal) has been traced in the Nesari plates (805 AD) of the south Indian ruler Rashtrakuta Govinda III, who invaded northern India in the 9th century, which speak of Dharmapala as the king of Vangala.
-The records of Rajendra Chola I of the Chola dynasty, who invaded Bengal in the 11th century, affirms Govinda Chandra as the ruler of Bengal.
-Shams-ud-din Ilyas Shah took the title "Shah-e-Bangalah" and united the whole region under one government for the first time.